authts/sample-keycloak-react-oidc-context/README.md

 ## Seeded data

-The `db/init` folder contains SQL files which are mounted into the Postgres container and run on startup:
+The `db/init` folder contains SQL files which are mounted into the Postgres container and run on startup.
+They include:

 - Minimal customization of the `master` realm
 - A public client for the React app named `react`